gchure/phd/docs/src/chapter_03/section_04_model.md

 often only know the total number $R$ which is the sum total of active and inactive repressors.
-We can define a prefactor $p_\text{act}(c)$ which captures the allosteric nature of the repressor and encodes the probability a repressor is in the active (repressive) state rather than the inactive state for a given inducer concentration $c$, namely,
+We can define a prefactor $p_\text{act}(c)$ which captures the allosteric nature of the repressor and encodes the probability that a repressor is in the active (repressive) state rather than the inactive state for a given inducer concentration $c$, namely,
 $$
 p_\text{act}(c) = {\left(1 + {c \over K_A}\right)^n \over \left(1 + {c \over